mgoltzsche/beets-ytimport/README.md

   --max-length-nochapter=SECONDS
-                        max track length in seconds when no chapters defined -q, --quiet           don't prompt for input when importing --pretend             don't import but print the files when importing
+                        max track length in seconds when no chapters defined -q, --quiet           don't prompt for input when importing --quiet-fallback=skip|asis
+                        decision in quiet mode when there is no strong match --pretend             don't import but print the files when importing
 ```